sayakmazumdar139/LDR-Smart-Light-Sensor_ESP32_30-Pin/README.md

                      Buzzer turns OFF
   LCD displays 👇
     "ROOM BRIGHT" and "LED OFF"
-🔸Continuous Monitoring: The ESP32 repeats this process continuously, providing real-time automatic light monitoring and indication.
+🔸**Continuous Monitoring** The ESP32 repeats this process continuously, providing real-time automatic light monitoring and indication.

 The ESP32 continuously reads the LDR's analog light intensity, compares it with a preset threshold, and automatically controls the LED, buzzer, and LCD to indicate whether the surrounding environment is bright or dark.

 ✅ **Live Demo Video** 👇👇

 https://youtu.be/Wl8HO9bAUD0?si=2uz2Tcgh7JMX3WZd